PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 15 Plans.md

 ### Moments & Encounters

+> [!example] NOTES
+> Cannonball/Powder MEMO
+> 	*"If I see another one of you brainless inbred twats loading powder into the cannons AFTER the cannonball you'll have a sudden and unscheduled meeting with the ground.
+THESE THINGS ARE EXPENSIVE!!!"*

 - [ ] Mission Brief
 	- The party meets up with Kazrak before they infiltrate the Boromar HQ